cnaak/InformalDAX.jl/README.md

 in `df`; and the taken amount of `0.001 BTC` represents a fraction worth of `98 USD` of its purchase price in fiat currency—the data in `tk`.

-Suppose the taken amout is sold back to the tracked fiat currency, `USD` in the example, then realized losses or profits are easily identifiable from the fiat tracked amount in `tk`.
+If the tracked crypto amount is later sold back into the fiat currency (USD in this example), any realized gains or losses become immediately visible through the tracked fiat amount in the `tk::STB` object.

-Moreover, as exchanges usually display crypto balances in market-price fiats, having knowledge of the corresponding tracked amount of one's cripto currency balances, aids in trade decision-making, since eventual losses or profits become far more evident.
+Additionally, since exchanges typically display crypto balances converted to fiat at market prices, knowing the corresponding tracked fiat amount of your crypto holdings can support more informed trading decisions—making potential profits or losses much more evident.

 ## Author

 C. Naaktgeboren

 `NaaktgeborenC <dot!> PhD {at!} gmail [dot!] com`

 ## License